All Episodes

 Have you tried our toothpaste or our deodorant or body soap?

-Yeah, you don't need aluminum in your armpits, folks.
+You don't need aluminum in your armpits, folks.

 You really don't.

-Uh so try our deodorant.
+So try our deodorant.

 Some people really love it.

-And just look at the ingredients, no fragrance.
+And just look at the ingredients.

-No, no synthetic fragrances in any of our products whatsoever.
+No synthetic fragrances in any of our products whatsoever.

-Okay, so check all that out at HealthRangerstore.com.
+Okay, so check all that out at healthrangerstore.com.

-And then when you're ready for more gold or silver, well, check out our sponsor at Metals with Mike.com.
+And then when you're ready for more gold or silver, well, check out our sponsor at metalswithmike.com.

-That takes you to battalion medals.
+That takes you to battalion metals.

 Really competitive pricing, trustworthy source, honest brokers, no price gouging, no bait and switch, none of those games.